Bruce Hall (Australian National University): Foundation and development

 Bruce Hall is the oldest undergraduate residential hall on the Australian National University campus, being officially opened in 1961 (The oldest resident hall is University House opened in 1954 but exclusively for doctoral students).
 It originally consisted of just five wings, North, South, East, West and Central.

 Bruce Hall was named after the former Prime Minister of Australia Stanley Bruce.

 Historian Bill Gammage, an early resident, recalls that the college was opened by Prime Minister Robert Menzies.
 Gammage told the ABC in 2016: "because it was such a showpiece, a lot of famous visitors were there - the King and Queen of Thailand came at the same time as they opened the Menzies Library, I think the Queen herself might have been there at one time."

 The first warden was Bill Packard OAM.
 He was instrumental in shaping the Hall's culture, developed Inward Bound, the ANU's premier inter-Hall sports event and continued to support the Hall's activities until his death in 2009.

-In 1963 Motel Schreinerhof in Northbourne Avenue was taken over as an annexe for Bruce Hall and accommodated woman students until 1965.
+In 1963 Motel Schreinerhof in Northbourne Avenue was taken over as an annexe for Bruce Hall and accommodated women students until 1965.

 A shortcut between Clunies Ross Drive and Daley Road just south of Bruce Hall was closed by students digging a ditch.
 A petrol tanker became stuck in the ditch.
 The ANU promised to install concrete posts and turn the area into a garden.

 In 1964 a revenge attack from Duntroon cadets smashed doors and windows and caused water damage after a car was set on fire on the Duntroon parade ground.

 On 9 July 1965 Princess Alice, Countess of Athlone toured the ANU with a visit to Bruce Hall.

 The sculptures in the pond at the front of Bruce Hall that look like egg beaters, were designed by Herbert Flugelman.
 They were commissioned in 1965 and to be completed in 1967.

 Liquor was first sold to students at the hall on 1 June 1970.

 The hall's capacity was expanded with the completion of Extension Wing in 1971.

 Bruce Hall was audited by the Federated Liquor and Allied Trades Union, as it was accused of breaking the minimum time rule for casual workers.
 The ANU had claimed it was not subject to rulings of the Conciliation and Arbitration Commission as it was created by its own act of parliament, but later changed its position on the matter.

 In 2004, Packard Wing was completed and houses mainly later-year undergraduates and postgraduate students.
 The Packard Wing was named in honour of Bill Packard OAM, the founding warden.